Karen Goh

-Karen K. Goh (born 1955) is an American politician and non-profit organization executive born in India.
-Goh is the 26th and current mayor of Bakersfield, California.
-Before becoming mayor of Bakersfield, Goh was a non profit executive at Garden Pathways which aided in provided aid to families in need.
+Karen K. Goh (born 1955) is an American politician and non-profit organization executive serving as the 26th and current mayor of Bakersfield, California.
+Before becoming mayor of Bakersfield, Goh was a non-profit executive at Garden Pathways.
 Goh is Bakersfield's first mayor of Asian descent.
 Goh defeated her opponent Kyle Carter with 52.75% of the votes.
 Goh was elected into office during November 2016, and was re-elected to an additional four-year term in March 2020, operating under a council manager form of government.